MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/dev-itpro/analytics/workforce-analysis-power-bi-content-pack.md

 ## <a name="accessing-the-power-bi-content"></a>Power BI-tartalom elérése
 A **Munkaerő-mutatók** Power BI-tartalom a **Személyzetkezelés** munkaterületen jelenik meg a következő termékek valamelyikének használatakor:

-- Microsoft Dynamics 365 for Finance and Operations, Enterprise edition (2017. július)
+- Microsoft Dynamics 365 for Finance and Operations, Enterprise kiadás
 - Microsoft Dynamics 365 for Talent

 ## <a name="metrics-that-are-included-in-the-power-bi-content"></a>A Power BI-tartalomhoz tartozó metrikák